-- You must register for a wordpress.com account and abide by their terms and conditions.
+- You must register for an account and abide by their terms and conditions.

 - This option has infinite customization opportunities.
 You install your own plugins and can choose from a huge variety of themes or install a custom one.
 You can also create your own theme if you have the coding skills to do so.

-- There are support forums for wordpress.org.
+- There are support forums for self-hosted WordPress.
 You can also seek assistance through your hosting website (which we’ll talk more about in a minute) or via email.